Bodacious (bull): 1992: Top Bull at the NFR

-1993 season
+1993: BRO World Finals

 Bodacious bucked on the PRCA and BRO circuits this season.
 In 1993, Terry Don West attempted Bodacious again, and Bodacious bucked him off and bruised his ribs.
 At the National Western Stock Show and Rodeo in Denver, Colorado, Ben "Legs" Stevenson scored 93 points on Bodacious.
+At Bullnanza in Guthrie, Oklahoma, Clint Branger rode him for 78 points in the championship round.
+At the Tuff Hedeman Championship Challenge in Fort Worth, Texas, Bodacious bucked off Gilbert Carrillo in the first round and Scott Mendes in the championship round.
+And at Bullnanza-Nashville in Nashville, Tennessee, Bodacious bucked off Canadian rider Jason Keeley in the championship round.

-Later that year, Hedeman participated in the 1993 BRO World Finals, in Long Beach, California.
+Later that year, Tuff Hedeman participated in the 1993 BRO World Finals, in Long Beach, California.
 He remained resolute in his determination to get a qualified ride on Bodacious.
 "He was like a monster once he matured.
 Even the good guys were very scared of him.
 You'd see world champions ride him for a jump or two and then get off."
 This time, Hedeman scored 95 points on Bodacious in his third attempt on him.
 Hedeman felt this ride was the best in his career.
 He explained "the judges told me they wished I hadn't been the first guy out.
 They were saving some room, on the chance that there would possibly be a better ride.
 But when it was over they said they'd have marked me higher if I'd ridden last.
 Sammy Andrews, who owned Bodacious, said he'd have marked me 98 or 99, and that it was the best ride he'd ever seen".
 There are those who consider it the greatest ride in history, "a near perfect exhibition of balance and anticipation."
 The ride helped Hedeman win the 1993 BRO world championship title.